thomased/thomased.github.io/research.md

 ### Natural and sexual selection in the wild

 <img src="{{ site.baseurl }}/assets/blog/res3.png" title="dimorphism" class="profile" style="float:right;">
 How are intersexual differences reconciled with the fact that males and females largely share a genome?
 Can we predict the trajectory of evolution?
 How does social and natural selection interact to mediate adaptation?
 We are keen to understand the workings of adaptive evolution in nature.
-Current projects span sexual selection, reproductive isolation, and local adaptation in [iridescent flies](https://www.google.com/search?tbm=isch&as_q=fly+iridescent), the consequences of cognitive biases for [sexual](https://www.google.com/search?tbm=isch&as_q=structural+colour+butterfly) and [deceptive](https://www.google.com/search?tbm=isch&as_q=jewelled+spider) signal evolution, and using urban environments as novel testing grounds for theory.
+Current projects span sexual selection, signalling, and local adaptation in [iridescent flies](https://www.google.com/search?tbm=isch&as_q=fly+iridescent), the consequences of cognitive biases for [sexual](https://www.google.com/search?tbm=isch&as_q=structural+colour+butterfly) and [deceptive](https://www.google.com/search?tbm=isch&as_q=jewelled+spider) signal evolution, and using urban environments as novel testing grounds for theory.

 ### The evolution and maintenance of extreme variation